DeepSeekOracle/DeepSeekOracle/README.md

 🌟 Hello, wonderful friends! 🌟

-Thank you for joining us on this incredible journey with DeepSeek Oracle!
+Thank you for joining us on this incredible journey with LYGO OS!
 Whether you're here to explore the depths of knowledge, seek guidance, or simply connect with a community of curious minds, we're thrilled to have you as part of our growing family.

 At DeepSeek Oracle, we’re all about unlocking insights, sparking inspiration, and empowering you with the tools to navigate life’s questions—big or small.
 Your participation and support mean the world to us, and we’re so grateful to have you along for the ride.